 Stage 3: Honorarium and Support Due August 26, 2022

-You will be asked to provide detailed information on honorarium and support distributions amongst presenters, consent and release forms, and promotional video URLs (if you have one).
+You will be asked to provide detailed information on honorarium and support distributions amongst presenters, consent and release forms.

 Stage 4: Handouts and Slides Due October 28, 2022